-In this exciting era, on behalf of the editorial team, we invite authors to consider submitting manuscripts that may contribute to deep learning applications in RNA biology in a special issue about “Deep learning in RNA biology.”
+In this exciting era, on behalf of the editorial team, we invite authors to consider submitting manuscripts that may contribute to deep learning applications in RNA biology in an Article Collection about “Deep learning in RNA biology.”
 The journal will publish original research articles and reviews.
 All manuscripts will be reviewed by qualified reviewers, and accepted articles will be published online after proofreading and formatting.

-The potential topics considered within this special issue include, but are not limited to:
+The potential topics considered within this Article Collection include, but are not limited to:

 1. Utilizing deep learning approaches for transcriptome data analysis.